karimjamali/terraform-aws-segmentation-firenet/README.md

 The general objective was to showcase Multi-Cloud Network Segmentation (MCNS) and FireNet but it could be used for different purposes.

 ## Component	Version:
-Aviatrix Controller	UserConnect-6.7.1186
+Aviatrix Controller	UserConnect-6.7.1186.
-Aviatrix Terraform Provider	= 2.22.0
-Terraform	> 1.0
-AWS Terraform Provider	= 4.16.0
+Versions of the Aviatrix, AWS and other providers can all be found in versions.tf.

 ## Dependencies:
 Software version requirements met